Johnnyfromtheblock4/Johnnyfromtheblock4/README.md

 ## Hi there 👋
+My name is Simone Visconti and I'm a web develpoer.
+I changed my life a year ago and decided to start learnging coding.
+I'm currently studying HTML, CSS, JS, REACT, NODE, EXPRESS and SQL, but I still have a long way to go!
+I love coding cause is like bringing words to reality!
+Can't wait to be a good dev and helping the world to be a better/smarter place!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a new start-up called Syndicore, the main project is still a secret 🤫
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Crypto Chains and I've just done a film review website that you can check out [here](https://opus-movies.netlify.app/)
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate any cool ideas!
+  - 📧 Send me enquire at simone.visconti4@gmail.com

 <!--
 **Johnnyfromtheblock4/Johnnyfromtheblock4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.